jamersonk/jamersonk/README.md

 ## Hi there, I'm James!
 I'm a Year 1 student currently pursuing a Diploma in Engineering Science.
+Thanks for checking out my profile!

 ---
 ### Projects 🛠️